elh-geophys/MOredox23/README.md

 MATLAB code and data files for manuscript "Impact-driven redox stratification of Earth's mantle"

-Estefania Larsen, Yale University -- estefania.larsen@yale.edu -- Summer 2022-Spring 2024
+Estefania Larsen Henningsen, Yale University -- estefania.larsen@yale.edu -- Summer 2022-Fall 2024

 This code produces all data and figures from the manuscript and is a standalone repository.
 This code was originally written with MATLAB 2021a, but also works in v2023b.
 MATLAB's Optimization Toolbox may be necessary for some scripts to run.